owncloud-archive/documentation/admin_manual/configuration_server/antivirus_configuration.rst

 evaluation of the response, an appropriate response is then taken, such as recording a log message, or deleting the file.

-.. important:: File Cache
+.. note:: **File Cache**

    ownCloud doesn't support a file cache of previously scanned files.

 Configuring the ClamAV Antivirus Scanner
 ----------------------------------------